 The fall of communism ushered in a new era of candid and artistically accomplished Polish filmmaking about the Holocaust.
-This week-long series presents features, documentaries, and short films rarely seen in the United States.
+This week-long series, curated by Stuart Liebman, presents features, documentaries, and short films rarely seen in the United States.
 Discussions with experts will follow the screenings.

 All-access pass to the series: $15, $12 Members, $10 Students

 Free admission to the special exhibition A Town Known as Auschwitz prior to screenings.

 Sunday, October 25, 2 P.M.

 Post-screening discussion with Andrzej Krakowski, Professor of Film at City College, CUNY

 (Ambulans, 1961, 11 min., Polish with English subtitles, 35mm, BCT Digital)

 Directed by Janusz Morgenstern